hayasilin/api-automation-tests-guide/README.md

 API testing is in the category of integration tests, the proportion should in between unit testing and UI testing.

 ### The mind set of developing API automation tests
-- **Important!** Server side engineer who develops API should provide API document, in which should includes API spec, endpoints, payload, return value can be null or not, return value will be empty or not.
+- **Important!** Server side engineer who develops API should provide API document, in which should includes API spec, endpoints, payload, return value can be null or not, return value could be empty or not.
 By having these information in API document, we can follow the document to develop API automation tests.

 ## Choose tests cases for API automation tests